Davey-Gravy/daviscoledotcom/content/posts/loss.md

 What’s most difficult about Lucky is the suddenness of it all.
 It wasn’t that long ago that he’d be rolling around in the grass, that he’d catch a frisbee, that he’d play fight with Dewey.

 There’s always been a part of me that related with Lucky.
 When he was a puppy, he’d exhaust his social energy and retreat behind the couch.
 He would eventually break out of his shell more and learn tricks and play games, but he was always a bit strange.
 He didn’t dote on people and seek attention the same way many dogs do.

+This is not my first encounter with death in the family.
+My grandparents on both sides of the family have passed, and I feel guilt that losing Lucky felt more impactful emotionally than did losing my grandparents.

+I think one of those reasons is that my grandparents on my dad's side were in their 90s and had accepted their fates.
+My grandpa had pretty bad dementia, and after he passed, my grandma eventually wanted to join him.

+With Lucky, he would still wag his tail.
+He would still perk up his ears when I say "frisbee".
+He can't speak his thoughts to us, which makes it harder for me to let go.

+I tend not to remember my dreams often, but recently I've been able to recall several dreams were Lucky is with us, as he always was.

+I suppose truly good things truly never last.